 The main takeaway from 2006’s Okami is its beautiful art.
 Just look at it.
 Following the success of The Minish Cap the previous year, it seems Capcom wasn’t quite finished with games featuring vibrant art styles.
 Though Okami wasn’t actually developed by Capcom, the company did serve as the publisher and even borrowed some Zelda gameplay mechanics.
 Developed by Clover Studio, this is an incredibly stylized action game, with a focus on nature as one of its themes.

 Okami is made up of action sequences, platforming, puzzles, and numerous quests to complete.
-Fortunately, you probably have a system that can play it, as it was released for the PS2 and Wii, and was later upscaled for PS3, PS4, PC, Xbox One, and Nintendo Switch.
+Fortunately, you probably have a system that can play it, as it was released as a PS2 game and a Wii game, and was later upscaled for PS3, PS4, PC, Xbox One, and Nintendo Switch.
 We highly recommend you check this one out.

-Zombies are a tired theme, as they’ve been used time and again in films, TV, books, and games for the past 20 years or so.
-But what Dead Rising was able to accomplish in 2006 for the Xbox 360 was nothing short of impressive, not just in the way it handled zombies, but in the way it blended comedy with a serious tone.
+Zombie games are a tired theme, as they’ve been used time and again in films, TV, books, and games for the past 20 years or so.
+But what Dead Rising was able to accomplish in 2006 for this Xbox 360 game was nothing short of impressive, not just in the way it handled zombies, but in the way it blended comedy with a serious tone.
 That’s what makes this game so special.
 Sure, it has its sad and somber moments, but overall, it’s a silly experience that isn’t afraid to get weird.

 Its gameplay was — and still is — pretty original.
 In it, you play as Frank West, a reporter trapped in a mall with zombies.
 You must gather survivors and use the mall to your advantage to make it out alive, all while the clock counts down until the helicopter comes to save you.
 It mixes realism with arcade-like mechanics that still hold up today.
 A remaster for PS4 and Xbox One was released, making this one easy to get your hands on.